mosegontar/billybot/README.md

 ## Examples:

-`@billybot Elizabeth` will ask you to select from a list of members named Elizabeth.
+`@billybot Elizabeth` will find all members of congress named Elizabeth.

-`@billybot 02138` will present an initial list of members based on the zipcode 02138.
+`@billybot 02138` will find all members of congress representing that zip code.

-`@billybot California senate` will ask you to select from the list of California's two senators.
+`@billybot California senate` will find both California senators.

-`@billybot W`
+`@billybot "West Virginia"` will find all representatives from West Virginia

+`@billybot John D` will find all Democrats named John.

 *(note that `@billybot` is not required when chatting via direct message)*